yvrxbt/vertex-ob/README.md

 - Provide a way to start the WebSocket, use the Orderbook Builder to assemble orderbooks, and display the live orderbook to the user.
 - Add detailed instructions for the entry point in the README file.
-- Aim for ~1-second latency between the live Vertex orderbook and your internal orderbook.
-No need for a verification system; just ensure accuracy by inspection.
+- Ensure accuracy of your bids & asks by inspection in the Vertex UI.

 ### Additional Considerations

+- **Performance:** We are a trading firm and focus on writing high performance code.
+Keep this in mind in your implementation.
 - **Error Handling:** Implement robust error handling for various scenarios, such as invalid requests or failed executions.
 - **Logging:** Include logging to capture relevant events and debug information.
 - **Assumptions:** Feel free to make reasonable assumptions where the case study details are unclear.
 Part of the task is to handle such ambiguities effectively.